johnokwaro-bit/okwaro-s-second-project/README.md

 ## Setup

-To be able to access every commpnet of this website, run 'json-server --watch db.json' since it's using a local API.
+To be able to access every componet of this website, run 'json-server --watch db.json' since it's using a local API.

 ## Deliverables